enviodev/docs/docs/hosted-service.md

 slug: /hosted-service
 ---

-<sub><sup> Our hosted service is still in beta 👷 </sup></sub>
+<sub><sup> NOTE: Our hosted service is still in beta 👷 </sup></sub>

 ## Overview

 Envio's hosted service is the easiest way to deploy and host your indexer.
-We provide the infrastructure for hosting.
+We provide the entire infrastructure for hosting and users are just required to push the latest versions of their indexer to GitHub for deployment.

 ## Deploying an indexer to the hosted service

 1. [Login with GitHub](https://envio.dev/app/login)
 1. Add an organisation or your personal GitHub user profile
 ![add org](/img/hosted-service/add-org.jpg)
-1. Connect our github app to an indexer
+1. Connect the Envio Deployments GitHub app to an organisation
 ![add org](/img/hosted-service/connect-org.jpg)
 1. Add & configure your indexer
 ![add org](/img/hosted-service/add-indexer.jpg)